barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 ==============
 You can use the following methods with sets.

-* union(other_set) - returns a new set with the all the items in each set
+* union(other_set) - returns a new set with all the items from each of the sets
-* intersection(other_set) - returns a new set with just the items in both sets
+* intersection(other_set) - returns a new set with just the items that are in both sets
 * difference(other_set) - returns a new set with the items in the first set that are not in the second set
 * issubset(other_set) - returns True if the set is a subset of the other set
 * isdisjoint(other_set) - returns True if the two sets have no items in common